Virus expands grip in many areas, as US nears 100,000 deaths

 Washington Mayor Muriel Bowser said Tuesday that the city won’t be issuing any permits for large gatherings in the immediate future.
 The capital is still under a stay-at-home order, with plans to shift to Phase One of its reopening this weekend.

 Reopenings are pushing ahead even as more than a dozen states are still seeing increasing numbers of new cases.
-News of reopenings was cheered on Wall Street, with the S&P 500 closing 1.2% higher, and the Dow Jones Industrial Average gaining nearly 530 points, or 2.2%.
+News of relaxations of precautions was cheered on Wall Street, with the S&P 500 closing 1.2% higher, and the Dow Jones Industrial Average gaining nearly 530 points, or 2.2%.

 Nevada Gov. Steve Sisolak announced Tuesday night that casinos can reopen on June 4, welcoming tourists to the gambling mecca of Las Vegas.
 Sisolak shuttered the casinos, which draw millions of tourists and power the state economy, 10 weeks ago to help stop the spread of the coronavirus.